mindsdb/mindsdb/mindsdb/integrations/handlers/shopify_handler/README.md

 LIMIT 5
 ~~~~

 It is also possible to INSERT data into your Shopify store.
-At the moment, only the `customers` table supports INSERT:
+At the moment, only the `customers` and `products` table supports INSERT:

 ~~~~sql
 INSERT INTO shopify_datasource.customers(first_name, last_name, email)